And Their Implications for Consumer Insights Leaders

-However, the close 4th reason people didn’t own one was lack of knowledge about electric cars to feel comfortable enough to purchase one (32%).
+However, the fourth reason people didn’t own an electric vehicle was that they didn’t have enough knowledge to feel comfortable purchasing one (32%).

 Changing consumer perceptions on electric cars still has a long road ahead.
-Pricing remains to be the number one challenge, whether that’s valid or not.
+Pricing remains the number one challenge, whether it’s valid or not.
 But as the responses show, the onus now may be on the electric vehicle manufacturers to increase their educational outreach.

-Only time will tell how we all, as consumers, will respond once we find ourselves back out in the economy in whatever form that takes.
-The only thing we are certain of now, is that we are uncertain.
+Only time will tell how we all, as consumers, will respond once we find ourselves back out in the economy- in whatever form that may take.
+The only thing we are certain of now is that we are uncertain.

 So, we research.
-We engage people and ask questions and do our best to understand with the hope we can offer educated guesses as to what the future holds.
+We engage people, ask questions, and do our best to understand with the hope we can offer educated guesses as to what the future holds.

 In the meantime, stay safe, healthy, and reach out if we can help you navigate and understand this current environment and prepare for what's to come.